Stem Cell Introduction

 If you are a person who suffers from an incurable condition, you are gullible in the sense that you’re going to experimental treatments in the hopes of improving your condition.

+Such is the case of John Rodolf, who had been suffering from Chronic Obstructive Pulmonary Disease (COPD), which is a condition that has Rodolf struggling to breathe for most of his waking hours.
 His doctors said that there are no treatments available for the condition and there are some medications that would help alleviate the symptoms.
 But, these medications still didn’t give him the relief that he needed.

 Stem Cell Treatments

 The public is generally misinformed regarding stem cells and its use in therapy.
 Stem cells come in two types: embryonic and adult stem cells.
 The former’s use in research and therapy has been heavily regulated and, sometimes, ethically incorrect and the utilization of the latter is, well, rather limited in a scientific sense.
 Although adult stem cells can divide indefinitely- making plenty of copies of themselves- they do not have the ability to turn into any type of cell in the body.
 You see, adult stem cells are harvested directly from our own bodies and it only turns into cells based on where you got the cells from.
 So for instance, if you’ve gathered skin stem cells, they will only turn into skin stem cells and nothing else.
 The same goes for adipose (fat) cells and liver stem cells as well.
 There are various techniques that would help turn these adult stem cells into its previous pluripotent state, but that would require evidence that the resulting products are safe for grafting and for use in treatments.
 For now, it would be best that you gather enough information about stem cell therapies so that you will know if it is worth your time, money, and safety or not.